khizarjadoon68/git.demo/README.md

 # git.demo
-this is my first repository
+This is my first Git Repository